BlessCSS/grunt-bless/README.md

 Release History
 ---------------

-- **Next**
+- **0.2.0**
   - Updated documentation to note the newness of the not yet released to npm `imports` option, thanks @spoike
-  - Added a banner option to avoid banners getting misplaced in the blessing process. thanks @jelmerdemaat
+  - Added a banner option to avoid banners getting misplaced in the blessing process, thanks @jelmerdemaat
   - Added implementation for the `force` option.
+  - Added logCount option, thanks @operatino
+  - Added logging on file modification and creation, thanks (again) @operatino
 - **0.1.1** Fatal documentation flaw, no actual code changes, thanks @codecollision
 - **0.1.0** Initial release, courtesy of Aki Alexandra Nofftz